Please find the comprehensive carbon footprint calculation here, showing that the ICRS 2022 managed to be carbon neutral.

 (2) Offset all unavoidable CO2 emissions arising from conference-related activities and travels

-Fundament for this strategy is a comprehensible calculation of related CO2 emissions that you will find here for the 14th ICRS 2021 Virtual and will later find here for the 15th ICRS 2022 IN-PERSON.
+Fundament for this strategy is a comprehensible calculation of related CO2 emissions that you will find here by July 8 (closing ceremony) latest for the 15th ICRS 2022 IN-PERSON.

-Here you can soon see a video that explains how we made the 14th ICRS 2021 VIRTUAL carbon neutral (Friday 23rd July 6:00 PM CEST) and what our green strategy for the 15t ICRS 2022 IN-PERSON in Bremen is.
+Here you can see a video that explains how we made the 14th ICRS 2021 VIRTUAL carbon neutral and what our Green Strategy for the 15t ICRS 2022 in Bremen is.

-The 14th ICRS 2021 VIRTUAL Conference Secretariat was established in September 2017 at the University of Bremen.
-Since then the Conference Secretariat has been working according to the sustainability guidelines established by the certification of the University of Bremen according to EU EMAS (Eco-Management and Audit Scheme).
+The secretariat for the ICRS in Bremen was established in September 2016 at the University of Bremen.
+Since then, the Conference Secretariat has been working according to the sustainability guidelines established by the certification of the University of Bremen according to EU EMAS (Eco-Management and Audit Scheme).

 EMAS is a premium management tool developed by the European Commission for companies and other organisations to assess, report and improve their environmental performance.
 The University of Bremen, German representative for the EU Commission EMAS Award 2019, is a partner in the HOCH-N sustainability network of higher education institutions in Germany.